 Of the three uppermost cervical vertebræ, the second is the most subject to fracture; its processus dentatus becomes broken, and death will be instantaneous, if the root of the process press forcibly on the medulla spinalis, from the head falling suddenly and heavily forwards upon it.
-When a fracture of either of the three uppermost cervical vertebræ takes place, and considerable compressionis made on the medulla spinalis, death generally ensues immediately from the sudden suspension of respiration, and no particular symptom is induced.
+When a fracture of either of the three uppermost cervical vertebræ takes place, and considerable compression is made on the medulla spinalis, death generally ensues immediately from the sudden suspension of respiration, and no particular symptom is induced.
 Respiration ceases, in this case, with the action of the diaphragm and respiratory muscles, and the diaphragm ceases to contract, because it is deprived of the principle of contraction derived from the phrenic nerve; for, as the phrenic nerve takes its origin from the 3d and 4th cervical pair, and the medulla spinalis is compressed above its origin, it is deprived of its nervous influence, as well as all the parts below the fracture, which consequently become paralytic.
-Fracture, however, of these cervical vertebras, is not necessarily followed by immediate death; for in the case of W. Walker, related by Mr. Kymell in the Edinburgh Journal, for April, 1812, the patient survived a fracture of the odontoid process five days.
+Fracture, however, of these cervical vertebræ, is not necessarily followed by immediate death; for in the case of W. Walker, related by Mr. Kymell in the Edinburgh Journal, for April, 1812, the patient survived a fracture of the odontoid process, five days.

-Although its origin is generally described as above, "it will be found to unite with the portio dura, par vagum, and 9th or lingualis; and thus we have, in its connexions, as in the results of experiments, proofs that it is one of the great bonds of connexion between the different classes of the respiratory museles."
-See Mr. Shaw's excellent paper on the nervous system, in the Lond.
-Med.. and Phys.
-Journ. for June, 1823.
+Although its origin is generally described as above, " it will be found to unite with the portio dura, par vagum, and 9th or lin-

 In this case, the head was bent forwards, and the patient's muscles were unable to elevate it to its proper posture.
 Paralysis was gradually induced.
 The inferior extremities became numbed and unable to support him, and general lassitude was complained of four days after the accident; on the fifth day, "the paralysis was so complete that he was incapable of the slightest motion.
 His countenance was of a livid hue, and he spoke with difficulty; the extremities were deprived of sensation and their natural warmth.
 Suppression of urine and fæces followed, and in raising the patient in bed to evacuate the urine through the catheter, he suddenly expired."

 A patient of Mr. Cline, a boy about three years of age, from a severe fall, fractured the first vertebra of the neck across, and deprived the odontoid process of so much of its support, that, in some attitudes, it compressed the spinal marrow.
 He did not die till about twelve months after the accident.
-The case is a singular one, but as it is recorded in Sir Astley Cooper's Treatise on Dislocations, that is in every one's library, it need not be copied here.
+The case gualis; and thus we have, in its connexions, as in the results of experiments, proofs that it is one of the great bonds of connexion between the different classes of the respiratory muscles."
+See Mr. Shaw's excellent paper on the nervous system, in the London Med. and Phys.
+Journal for June, 1823.